Provolone vs. Swiss cheese — Health Impact and Nutrition Comparison

-Swiss cheese is a melting cheese that is suitable to make different types of dishes with.
-The unaged swiss cheese can be used in sandwiches, pasta, and sauces.
-The aged swiss cheese can be combined with dried fruits and nuts and served with earthy flavored wines.
-One of the most common foods that use swiss cheese is mashed potatoes, omelets, shepherd's pie, and pizza.
+Swiss cheese is a melting cheese that is suitable for making different types of dishes.
+The unaged Swiss cheese can be used in sandwiches, pasta, and sauces.
+The aged Swiss cheese can be combined with dried fruits and nuts and served with earthy-flavored wines.
+One of the most common foods that use Swiss cheese are mashed potatoes, omelets, shepherd's pie, and pizza.

 Provolone cheese is also a melting cheese.
 It has similar culinary usage.
 Provolone can be used in sandwiches, paninis, pizzas, omelets, and mashed potatoes.
 In addition to those, they can be an alternative to mozzarella or even a combination with mozzarella to increase the flavor and texture.